chuanqisun/htmaa-2025/src/posts/week-13/index.md

 keywords: ["application", "interface"]
 ---

+This week, I want to bring my walkie-talkie device closer to an interactive demo.
+I set out to create an app that simulates single-user multi-ai conversation.
+The main application is the invisble orchestration of state management of the simulation.
+The UI is mainly for device management and debugging purposes.

+I felt jaded by the AI generated frontend code.
+They usually feature Tailwind, React, and styled in blue-purple gradients, rounded buttons, oversized typography, wasteful spacing, and distracting animations.
+So I decided to ditch all UI libraries and build my app as close to the web platform as possible.

+## IP Fetching

 - Revived walkie-talkie code from week 9.
 Without any UI
 - Problem 1: IP discovery.
   - Laptop has hard coded IP address for ESP32